-A comprehensive list of the best tourist attractions and things to do in Kamakura on a day trip from Tokyo.
+A detailed list of the best tourist attractions and things to do in Kamakura on a day trip from Tokyo.

 Few places are entrenched deeper in Japan’s history than Kamakura.
 The small coastal town only 50 kilometers away from Tokyo was the center of all power during the 12th century.
 It was here, the military order that would later be known among western scholars as the ‘Shogunate’ was first established.
 It is an essential part of my Japan itinerary, and you really should visit the birthplace of the Samurai.

 Even though the fabled Kamakura period ended rather violently in the 14th century, the town still offers a lot of points of interest.
 There are a lot of extraordinary temples, shrines and a beautiful coastline waiting to be explored.